adhese/avi/README.md

 1. Change the version number in the `Adhese.podspec` file
 2. Change the version number in the Adhese SDK target in xcode
-3. Change the version in the README.md for convenient copy/pasting
-4. Commit the changes to Github
+3. Commit the changes to Github
-5. Tag your commit with the same version as specified in the podspec file
+4. Tag your commit with the same version as specified in the podspec file
-6. Execute `pod trunk push` via the terminal at the root folder of the project and follow the instructions
+5. Execute `pod trunk push` via the terminal at the root folder of the project and follow the instructions

 ℹ️  For the whole process from start to finish (including initial publishing) see this [excellent blogpost](https://medium.com/flawless-app-stories/create-your-own-cocoapods-library-da589d5cd270).